Kidney Stone Treatment in Aventura, FL

 In addition to altering your diet, some health care providers may also prescribe certain medications depending on the type of stone.

-For more information on diagnosing and preventing kidney stones, talk to Richard Levin MD today.
+For more information on diagnosing and preventing kidney stones, or to schedule an appointment at our state-of-the-art facility, talk to Richard Levin MD today.